 Before joining the White House, Andrew was a financial services partner in private practice.
-He previously served as the Republican Chief Counsel and Deputy Staff Director for the US Senate Banking Committee under former Senate Banking Committee Chair and current Senate Appropriations Chair Richard C. Shelby (R-AL).
-During his more than seven-years at the Banking Committee, he helped craft a wide-range of financial services legislation, conducted prominent congressional investigations and participated in the consideration of legislation in response to the 2008-2009 financial crisis, including the Emergency Economic Stabilization Act (TARP) and the Housing and Economic Recovery Act.
-As a leading staff negotiator, he played a significant role in the deliberations on the Dodd-Frank Act, the most important financial services regulatory legislation since the New Deal.
+He previously served as the Republican Chief Counsel and Deputy Staff Director for the US Senate Banking Committee under former Senate Banking Committee Chair and current Senate Appropriations Ranking Member Richard C. Shelby (R-AL).
+During his more than seven years at the Banking Committee, he helped craft a wide range of financial services legislation, conducted prominent congressional investigations and participated in the consideration of legislation in response to the 2008-2009 financial crisis, including the Emergency Economic Stabilization Act (TARP) and the Housing and Economic Recovery Act.
+As a leading staff negotiator, he played a significant role in the deliberations on the Dodd-Frank Act.
 Andrew began his legal career practicing corporate and securities law at Mayer Brown in its New York office.
 Before attending law school, he served as an assistant economist for monetary policy at the Federal Reserve Bank of Richmond.

 Washington and Lee University School of Law, JD, cum laude